Faculty Senate Bylaws

 Section 1.
-A Senate member shall be appointed by the President to membership on each standing college-wide committee and to the Seminole State College Foundation.
-These members shall report on committee activities to the Senate and report Senate concerns to the college-wide committee.
+A faculty member shall be appointed by the President in consultation with the Vice President of Academic affairs to membership on the Seminole State College Foundation Board.
+The appointee shall report on committee activities to the Senate.

 Section 2.
 An Elections Committee shall be composed of Senate members selected by the Senate according to the Elections Process adopted by the Senate.
 The committee shall supervise and conduct the elections of members-at-large and officers as prescribed in the Elections Process.
 The President of the Senate may not serve as a member of the committee.